charliegerard/speak-extension/README.md

 ### As a Chrome extension:

-It is in the process of being reviewed so I will add the link if it gets approved.
+It has now been approved by the Google Chrome team so you can [install it from the chrome web store](https://chrome.google.com/webstore/detail/speak/kafbpkaodnkapgalobfodcpbioffcngc/related?authuser=1).

 ### Dev version: